daveRendon/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     // Redirect code below
     ```

 1. Click save > build and F5 to start debugging.
-Now when you add a new incident, you should recieve an email.
+Now when you add a new incident, you should receive an email.

     ![image](./media/image-023.png)